what to bring and other important questions

 While walking poles are not essential, they can be extremely helpful.
 They help keep you stable when you are tried.
 For anyone with knee issues, they can take up to 40% of the weight off of your legs.
 Walking poles are particularly useful when descending and are highly recommended!

 Should I bring walking poles?

 Although there will be no access to power on your trek, you will have the opportunity for a quick charge in the hotel before and after your trek, so make sure you bring along an appropriate adapter.

 We recommend not bringing valuables with you on your trip at all.
 But if you must, please make sure to keep them secure and on you at all times.

 What should I do with my valuables?

 Firstly --We would definitely recommend asking your friends/family to see if you are able to borrow any supplies that you think may not use again after this trek! (sleeping bags, trekking poles, etc.)

 If you would like to rent... then you can rent items of equipment locally from our overseas support staff upon arrival.
 We have highlighted the items that can be rented and their price in your Challenge Briefing Pack.

 Can I rent any supplies?

-While you will want to ensure that you are nice and comfortable for your flight we would recommend wearing some of your trekking essentials while on your flight.
+While you will want to ensure that you are nice and comfortable for your flight, we recommend wearing some of your trekking essentials.